ignat-z/ducalis/DOCUMENTATION.md

 ```
 ## Ducalis::OptionsArgument

-Default options argument isn't good idea.
+Default `options` (or `args`) argument isn't good idea.
 It's better to explicitly pass which keys are you interested in as keyword arguments.
 You can use split operator to support hash arguments.

 Compare: